aaltenbernd/crdt/README.md

 ```
 sudo -u postgres psql postgres
 ```
-Set "postgres" as a password for the "postgres" database role using the command.
-Afterwards type Control+D or \q to exit the posgreSQL prompt:
+Set "postgres" as a password for the "postgres" database role using the command:

 ```
 \postgres postgres